gtap-dev/php/README.md

 ### 4.1 Extends and Implements

-The `extends` and `implements` keywords MUST be declared on the same line as the class name.
+The `extends` and `implements` keywords must be declared on the same line as the class name.

-The opening brace for the class MUST go on its own line; the closing brace for the class MUST go on the next line after the body.
+The opening brace for the class must go on its own line; the closing brace for the class must go on the next line after the body.

-Opening braces MUST be on their own line and MUST NOT be preceded or followed by a blank line.
+Opening braces must be on their own line and must not be preceded or followed by a blank line.

-Closing braces MUST be on their own line and MUST NOT be preceded by a blank line.
+Closing braces must be on their own line and must not be preceded by a blank line.

 ~~~php